 Nonprofit organizations and business entities may name individuals to serve as Advisors for their Gift Funds.
-Organizations creating Gift Funds must certify as to the authority of the Advisors named and agree to indemnify the Foundation by completing a Certificate of Authority and Agreement to Indemnify.
+Organizations creating Gift Funds must certify as to the authority of the Advisors named and may be required to agree to indemnify the Foundation by completing a Certificate of Authority and Agreement to Indemnify.